Valencia-oh/PKMN-Jade/README.md

 - Pokecrystal devs for making this posible, as well as the code so easy to use and providing numerous incredibly helpful tutorials

 ## Timeline
+Currently focusing on adding pokemon, but after the enxt new pokemon updat, I will begin working on new Routes and Locations
 ### V.0.4 goals
 - Inkay                                    ✔️
 - Malamar                                  ✔️